 In this blog we’ll explore 5 top tools for how to sound more authentic when you speak.

 Authenticity = the connection between what you are saying, how you are saying it, and what you believe.

 It is about showing your listener your true self through your words, voice and body language.
 Here at London Speech Workshop, one of our central tools is a simple equation which we call ACE.
 Authenticity + Connection = Engagement.
 The idea is simple.
 If the speaker is authentic and they have a connection with their listener, then as a result, you get engagement.

 Take the following as an interesting comparison:

-Authenticity, then, is about making the listener see what it is that you see, feel what you feel.
+Authenticity is about making the listener see what it is that you see and feel what you feel.
 In many ways, authentic communication is something that can come automatically: often if you are speaking about a topic you are passionate about, your body will engage, your eyes will brighten and your voice will be powered by your breath.